davidsoergel/worldmake/concepts.md

 A recipe may be cooked many times, each time perhaps with the same ingredients or perhaps with ingredients acquired from different sources.

 A recipe is uniquely identified by the SHA-256 hash of its textual representation, combined with the hashes of Recipes on which it depends.
-Thus, when an change is made to an Recipe, all Recipes that depend on it are considered to have changed as well.
+Thus, when an change is made to a Recipe, all Recipes that depend on it are considered to have changed as well.

 Provenances